Bruce E. Cain

 Bruce E. Cain (born November 28, 1948) is a professor of political science at Stanford University and director of the Bill Lane Center for the American West.
 Cain's fields of interest include American politics, political regulation, democratic theory, and state and local government.
-He has written extensively on elections, legislative representation, California politics, redistricting, and political regulation.
-In addition to his academic work, Cain frequently is quoted in national and international media, and regularly appears as a political expert for KGO-TV in the San Francisco Bay Area.
-He is a member of the American Political Science Association, and serves on the editorial boards of Election Law Journal and American Politics Research.
-Cain has been a member of the American Academy of Arts and Sciences since 2000.
-During AY 2012–13, Cain will serve as a Straus Fellow at New York University's Straus Institute for the Advanced Study of Law and Justice.
+He has published works on elections, legislative representation, California politics, redistricting, and political regulation.

+Cain also makes appearances as a political expert for KGO-TV in the San Francisco Bay Area.

 Education

 Cain graduated summa cum laude from Bowdoin College in 1970 and studied as a Rhodes Scholar at Trinity College, Oxford.
 In 1976, he received his Ph.D. in political science from Harvard University.